 A 148-year picture of every American county.

 One page per county.
 Every presidential election from 1876 to 2024.
-The demographics, religious traditions, and recent political trajectory of the place.
-A 12-archetype model that classifies how the county votes, and the counties most similar to it across the long history.
+The demographics, religious traditions, and recent political trajectory of the place, and the counties most similar to it across the long history.

 Data sources